PECOS-packages/PECOS/docs/_build/html/_sources/install.rst.txt

 * PyTest (for running tests)

-Note on Python Distributation/Environment
+Note on Python Distribution/Environment
 -----------------------------------------

 PECOS was developed using the `Anaconda Distribution of Python <https://www.anaconda.com/download/>`_.
 If you decide to use this distribution you may want to create an `environment <https://conda.io/docs/user-guide/tasks/manage-environments.html>`_ so that PECOS's package requirements do not restrict you when working on other projects.

-To create an environment for PECOS using Anaconda run
+To create an environment for PECOS using Anaconda run:

 >>> conda create -n pecos python=X # doctest: +SKIP